Last Updated on January 1, 2021 by Julia Wilson

-Cats can and will get into into human food if given the oppertunity which can have serious consequences if they eat the wrong food.
+Cats can and will get into human food if given the opportunity which can have serious consequences if they eat the wrong food.
 Raw chicken left out to defrost is an appealing snack to most cats while humans naturally baulk at the idea.
 But, can cats eat raw chicken and what should you do if your cat eats some?

 Is raw chicken safe for cats?

 Most cats can safely eat raw chicken, however, as raw meat contains pathogens, consuming it can come with risks.
 The most common pathogens (disease-causing organisms) in raw chicken meat are salmonella and campylobacter.
 Cats are better able to tolerate raw meat than people because they have a shorter gastrointestinal tract; which means meat passes through the cat faster.
 Cats also secrete high levels of stomach acid which breaks down protein and kills bacteria.

 Salmonellosis is uncommon in healthy cats, young cats, seniors, stressed and sick cats with weakened immune systems are most at risk.
 It is possible for a cat to be subclinical, which means the cat is infected and can shed the bacteria in their stools or saliva.
 Campylobacter is much the same, most cats will remain asymptomatic.

 A large amount of raw chicken is not nutritionally complete or balanced and therefore is not recommended.
 A commercially prepared diet which meets AAFCO standards is recommended for all cats.

 What should you do if your cat eats raw chicken?

 In most cases, a small amount of fresh, raw chicken won’t harm your cat and therefore a wait and see approach is indicated.
 Observe the cat over the next few hours and days for common symptoms associated with foodborne illness including diarrhea, vomiting and loss of appetite.
 If the cat displays any of the symptoms listed, consult your veterinarian.